 We can’t afford disengagement, turnover, or poor performance – and that rests on our ability to hire the right people for our open positions and lead teams effectively.
 We believe HR can play an invaluable role in making sure we’re making all the right hires and giving leaders the tools they need to lead teams to success.

 Unfortunately, the way businesses recruit people is all screwed up.
 They pick candidates based on credentials that are mostly irrelevant, like years of experience or degrees.
-They focus on culture add versus culture fit.
 They use unstructured interviews that offer flimsy predictors of success at best.

 They hire people who turn out to be afraid of any risk when our primary goal is innovating…the list goes on.